openharmony/docs/en/application-dev/reference/apis/js-apis-system-time.md

-# Setting the System Time
+# System Time and Time Zone

-This module provides the time, time zone, and timing services.
-Use the time and time zone services to set and obtain the system time and time zone, and use the timing service to manage and use the system time and time zone to implement alarms or other timing functions.
+The **systemTime** module provides system time and time zone features.
+You can use the APIs of this module to set and obtain the system time and time zone.

+> **NOTE**
-> **NOTE**<br>The initial APIs of this module are supported since API version 7.
+>- The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>- The APIs of this module are system APIs and cannot be called by third-party applications.

 ## Modules to Import